The 2 minutes that can kill your career

 Article

-Female athletes differ in bodies meaning that the excerices your teammates are doing could potentially harm you
+Female athletes differ in bodies meaning that the exercises your teammates are doing could potentially harm you

 Female athletes experience distinct physiological differences compared to their male counterparts, which means that the exercises and routines your teammates follow might not be suitable for you.
 These differences can affect everything from muscle strength and flexibility to injury risk and recovery rates.
 Consequently, exercises that work well for others could potentially cause harm or be less effective for you.
 It’s essential to tailor workouts specifically to the needs of female athletes to ensure they address these unique aspects and support optimal performance and safety.
 Customizing training to these needs helps prevent injuries and enhances overall athletic well-being.